spdx/spdx-spec/chapters/annotations.md

 ### 12.1.2 Intent

-It may also be important for participants in the software supply chain to validate and add information on ambiguous files, and packages.
+It may also be important for participants in the software supply chain to validate and add information on ambiguous snippets, files and packages.

 ### 12.1.3 Examples